ryborg/state_updated/readme.md

 # State updated helper

 <br/>
-The state updated helper integration allows you to create a binary sensor which monitor another entity's __state__ or __state_attributes__ and reports when changed.
-It exposes the new and old value for the monitored entity, which can be used in the text template.
-The binary sensor will be cleared after a user defined time period has expired.
+The State Updated Helper integration lets you create a binary sensor that monitors changes in another entity’s state or state_attributes.
+Whenever the monitored entity changes, the binary sensor is triggered and provides both the new and old values, which you can use in text templates for notifications or automations.
+This makes it easy to track exactly what changed and when.
+After a user-defined time period, the binary sensor automatically resets, ready to detect the next change.
+This integration is ideal for monitoring important state changes and responding to them quickly and efficiently in your Home Assistant setup.

 ## installation

-For installation from HACS repository, click
-[![Open HACS Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=kgn3400&repository=state_updated&category=integration)
+For installation search for State updated helper in HACS and download.
+Or click [![Open HACS Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=kgn3400&repository=state_updated&category=integration)

 State updated helper integration can be installed using HACS.